Because (Beatles song): Recording

 George Martin notes that on "Because":

 The main recording session for "Because" was on 1 August 1969, with vocal overdubs on 4 August, and a double-tracked Moog synthesiser overdub by Harrison on 5 August.
 As a result, this was the last song on the album to be committed to tape, although there were still overdubs for other incomplete songs.
 This approach took extensive rehearsal, and more than five hours of extremely focused recording, to capture correctly.
 McCartney and Harrison both said it was their favourite track on Abbey Road.
 Engineer Geoff Emerick said, "They knew they were doing something special, and they were determined to get it right."

 A remixed version of the song, with the instrumentation removed so as to highlight the three-part harmony by Lennon, McCartney and Harrison, was released on 1996's Anthology 3 and as an a cappella on 2006's Love.
 In 2016, the Anthology 3 mix became the first recording by the Beatles to appear in a film trailer when it was featured in the trailer for Luc Besson's film Valerian and the City of a Thousand Planets.
+The three-part backing vocals were also used in the 2023 Beatles song "Now and Then".